Tommertom/sonos-ts-mcp/README.md

 - `OPENAI_API_KEY`: Required for OpenAI models (default)
 - `GOOGLE_GENERATIVE_AI_API_KEY`: Required for Gemini models
 - `SONOS_AGENT_MODEL`: Set the default model (optional, e.g., `gemini-3-pro-preview`)

+**Note on Telemetry**: The Mastra framework's built-in telemetry has been disabled in this implementation.
+Telemetry warnings are suppressed by setting `globalThis.___MASTRA_TELEMETRY___ = true` before Mastra initialization.
+This is set automatically in the CLI agent.

 #### SSE Mode (HTTP Server)